SwarmOnline/Ext.ux.TouchCalendar/README.md

 # Ext.ux.TouchCalendar

-Ext.ux.TouchCalendar is an extension, and set of related plugins, for the Sencha Touch framework that allows easy integration of a calendar component into applications.
+Ext.ux.TouchCalendar is an extension, and set of related plugins, for the Sencha Touch 1.x framework that allows easy integration of a calendar component into applications.

+**Work has begun on upgrading the extension for use with Sencha Touch 2 and its progress can be found in the ST2 branch.
+We hope to have it complete in time for the final release of Sencha Touch 2 so please check back soon!**

 ## Demos